Cameron Norrie: Playing style and coaching

-With unorthodox but consistent groundstrokes, Norrie is a modern counter-puncher.
-The vast difference in style between his groundstroke swings is unique – his heavy topspin forehand with a long back-swing in contrast with the short take-back on his flat backhand.
-Norrie's strength lies in his shot tolerance and ability to neutralise pace and spin with good court positioning and speed.
+Norrie is a counter-puncher with consistent but unorthodox ground-strokes.
+The vast difference in style between his ground-stroke swings is unique where he hits a heavy topspin forehand with a long back-swing in contrast to the short take-back on his flat backhand.

+Norrie's strength lies in his rally tolerance and ability to neutralise pace and spin of his opponents' shots with good court positioning and speed.
 He lacks the raw power of many contemporary players, but excels at constructing points and frustrating opponents with consistent retrieval and injections of pace midway through rallies.
 Additionally, he possesses a solid net game and occasionally serve-and-volleys.
+Norrie's defensive capabilities have particularly garnered attention following his disclosure of his abnormally strong cardiovascular fitness and large lung capacity.

 Norrie has had several different coaches.
 David Roditi (2014–2017), Devin Bowen (2014–2017), and since 2017 both James Trotman and Facundo Lugones.

+Personal life

+After turning professional in 2017, Norrie was based in Putney, southwest London, close to Wimbledon.
+When the Indian Wells Masters was cancelled in March 2020 at the beginning of the pandemic lock-downs, Norrie decided to fly to New Zealand to live with his parents for the rest of the year.

+In 2022, Norrie moved his primary residency to Monaco.

+Norrie is a supporter of the South Sydney Rabbitohs, the New Zealand national rugby union team, and Newcastle United F.C.